philcruz/Stripe.cfc/README.txt

+** Stripe.cfc was rolled into CFPAYMENT (https://github.com/ghidinelli/cfpayment) and is not being actively maintained. **

 Stripe.cfc is a ColdFusion api binding for http://stripe.com.

 This project is a complete web application and expects to live in its own webroot.
 To use Stripe.cfc